loubnablt/the-canadian-cropland-dataset/howwecreatedit.md

 ___

 #### Point Selection
-A total of 6,633 geographical points were randomnly chosen to generate the dataset.
-Each point represents the center of a farmland located in Canada, and come from all the 10 provinces.
-We then extracted a region of 640 m x 640 m centered around each point for the imagery.
+A total of 6,633 geographical points were randomnly chosen to generate the *Canadian Cropland Dataset*.
+Each point represents the center of a farmland located in Canada.
+Points come from all the 10 provinces.
+With these geographical points, we then extracted imagery that captures a region of 640 m x 640 m centered around each coordinate.
 A map showing the locations chosen is figured below.

 <div align="center">
   <img src="figures/home/ACI_point_map_2019.png"  height="800" />